rust-lang/cargo/src/doc/src/commands/cargo-bench.md

 <a href="../reference/external-tools.html#json-messages">the reference</a>
 for more details.
 Conflicts with <code>human</code> and <code>short</code>.</li>
 <li><code>json-diagnostic-short</code>: Ensure the <code>rendered</code> field of JSON messages contains
-the &quot;short&quot; rendering from rustc.
+the “short” rendering from rustc.
 Cannot be used with <code>human</code> or <code>short</code>.</li>
 <li><code>json-diagnostic-rendered-ansi</code>: Ensure the <code>rendered</code> field of JSON messages
-contains embedded ANSI color codes for respecting rustc's default color scheme.
+contains embedded ANSI color codes for respecting rustc’s default color scheme.
 Cannot be used with <code>human</code> or <code>short</code>.</li>
 <li><code>json-render-diagnostics</code>: Instruct Cargo to not include rustc diagnostics
 in JSON messages printed, but instead Cargo itself should render the JSON diagnostics coming from rustc.
-Cargo's own JSON diagnostics and others coming from rustc are still emitted.
+Cargo’s own JSON diagnostics and others coming from rustc are still emitted.
 Cannot be used with <code>human</code> or <code>short</code>.</li>
 </ul></dd>